Special Educational Needs and Disabilities (SEND)

 Look at the SEND policy on our website.

-For support for parents who have English as an Additional Language please contact the Learning Mentors via the school office.
+For support for parents who have English as an Additional Language please contact the school office.
 We are able to arrange interpreters for parents should this be necessary.

-The school has an SEND Policy and Accessibility Plan which you can download by clicking the links.
+The school has an SEND Policy and Accessibility Plan which you can download from our website Cotham Gardens Primary School - Policies

-Bristol Local Offer (information in one place about what help and support there is in the local area for children and young people with special educational needs or a disability) can be found at
+Bristol Local Offer (information in one place about what help and support there is in the local area for children and young people with special educational needs or a disability) can be found by clicking here